Complex Support Vector Machines for Regression and Quaternary Classification: Experiments

-In this section, we perform a simple regression test on the complex function $\sinc(z)$.
-An orthogonal grid of $33\times 9$ actual points of the $sinc$ function, corrupted by a mixture of white Gaussian noise together with some impulses, was adopted as the training data.
+In this Section, we perform a simple regression test on the complex function $\sinc(z)$.
+An orthogonal grid of $33\times 9$ actual points of the $sinc$ function, corrupted by noise, was adopted as the training data.
 Figures \ref{FIG:sinc_real_noisy} and \ref{FIG:sinc_imag_noisy} show the real and imaginary parts of the reconstructed function using the CSVR rationale.
 Note the excellent visual results obtained by the corrupted training data.
-Figures \ref{FIG:error_complex} and \ref{FIG:error_DC} compare the square errors (i.e. $|\hat d_n - \sinc(\bz_n)|^2$, where $\hat d_n$ is the value of the estimated function at $\bz_n$) between the CSVR and the DRC-SVR.
-In this experiment, it is evident that the DRC-SVR fails to capture the complex structure of the function.
+Figures \ref{FIG:error_complex}, \ref{FIG:error_DC} and Table \ref{TAB:ESTIMATION} compare the square errors (i.e. $|\hat d_n - \sinc(\bz_n)|^2$, where $\hat d_n$ is the value of the estimated function at $\bz_n$) between the CSVR and the DRC-SVR over 100 different realizations of the experiment.
+In each realization, the $\sinc$ function was corrupted by white noise of the form $Z=X+\ii Y$, where $X$ and $Y$ are real random variables following the Gaussian distribution with variances $\sigma_1=0.4$ and $\sigma_2=0.3$ respectively.
+As it is shown in Table \ref{TAB:ESTIMATION}, the DRC-SVR fails to capture the complex structure of the function.
 On the other hand, the CSVR rationale provides for an estimation function, which exhibits excellent characteristics.
-A closer look reveals that at the border of the training grid the square error increases in some cases.
-This is expected, as the available information, which it is exploited by the SVR algorithm, is reduced in these areas, compared to the interior points of the grid, making the algorithm more sensitive to outliers.
-Besides the significant decrease in the square error, in these experiments we, also, observed a significant reduction in the computing time needed for the CSVR, compared to the DRC-SVR.
+A closer look at Figures \ref{FIG:error_complex} and \ref{FIG:error_DC} reveals that at the border of the training grid the square error increases in some cases.
+This is expected, as the available information (i.e., the neighboring points), which it is exploited by the SVR algorithm, is reduced in these areas compared to the interior points of the grid.
+Besides the significant decrease in the square error, in these experiments we also observed a significant reduction in the computing time needed for the CSVR compared to the DRC-SVR.
+In our opinion, this enhanced performance (both in terms of MSE and computational time) is due to the special structure of the $\sinc$ function.
+Recall that the $\sinc$ is a complex analytic function, hence it is more natural to use complex analytic functions (e.g., the complex Gaussian kernel function), instead of real analytic functions (e.g., the real Gaussian kernel), to estimate its shape.
 Both algorithms were implemented in MatLab on a computer with a Core i5 650 microprocessor running at 3.2 GHz.
-The total computing time for the CSVR and the DRC-SVR tasks were around 130 and 550 seconds respectively.